 There is no guarantee of payment.
 That’s the tough pill to swallow with dental benefits.
 Some insurance claims are easy to see process.
 Such as an adult or child prophy.
 But that’s the only truly easy one.
 And every insurance plan and policy is different.
 Yet, there’s one more thing I can offer you to consider.

 Dental Office Collections Practices is a FREE On-Line Course That is Available to All Practices That Purchase an Annual Coaching Plan Here

 Let's Build a Customized Dental Practice Manual For You Too!
 This is an additional feature in the Annual Coaching Plan Here.

 Enlist Your Patient's Help

 For every claim over 30 days, bring your patient into the mix.
 Of course, call on that unpaid claim first.
 Be sure the insurance company has the claim.
 And that the office has done everything correctly.
 But then, bring the patient into the journey.
 Let them know the insurance company didn’t receive the first claim submission.
 And the claim has been resubmitted.

-Getting Dental Claims Paid Sometimes Takes a Village
+Getting Dental Claims Paid Sometimes Takes Two

 If there is an issue, advise the patient right away.
 Especially if the claim is under review for some reason.
 Or if payment is denied because the insurance decided treatment wasn’t necessary.
 Or that a less costly treatment option was ignored.
 Encourage your patient to call and to bring their human resource person on board too.